 While it is easy to judge the height of fruit hanging on trees it is quite another matter to judge the difficulty level of questions that appear on the QA section of the CAT.

 How do test-takers normally select, or rather, reject questions:

 - I am good at Numbers (or I just did numbers) so I will do this question.

 - Geometry is better left alone, it is always time-taking

 - P & C and Probability no way.

-- These Arithmetic questions are too long and hence will consume a lot fo reading time
+- These Arithmetic questions are too long and hence will consume a lot of reading time

-- I haven’t learnt and have never liked Logarithms and Functions so better leave.
+- I haven’t learned and have never liked Logarithms and Functions so better leave.